janisgrikstas/PLC_ExtraCredit/README.md

 ```
 word word_name = "hello" ;
 ```
-In EZ, a string is an object that represents a sequence of characters.
+In EZ, a word is an object that represents a sequence of characters.

-A string must be enclosed in double quotes (").
+A word must be enclosed in double quotes (").
-A string can contain any number of characters, including numbers and special characters.
+A word can contain any number of characters, including numbers and special characters.
-Strings are case-sensitive, so "hello" and "Hello" are considered to be different strings.
+Words are case-sensitive, so "hello" and "Hello" are considered to be different words.

 ### Number & Decimal Rules